 I’m not a World War II history buff, but I might be on the way to being one.
 As a fan of pop history, I’ve watched both Band of Brothers and The Pacific multiple times.
 Recently, I watched them both again, nearly back to back, so I wanted to compare and contrast them.

-To me, it’s tough saying one is better than the other.
+To me, it’s tough to say one is better than the other.
 I enjoy both, but admittedly I enjoy them for different reasons.
-Both Band of Brothers and The Pacific are master class mini-series.
-They represent some of the best TV ever made.
-Both were produced by Steven Spielberg and Tom Hanks and were hosted by HBO hosted.
-And both series are a serious historical look at the second World War.
+Both Band of Brothers and The Pacific are masterclass mini-series and represent some of the best TV ever made.
+Both were produced by Steven Spielberg and Tom Hanks, were hosted by HBO, and are both a serious historical look at World War II.

 That’s what they have in common, but they tell different stories.
 I can appreciate a creative team not wanting to make the same series and only change the setting.
 This is where the big divide between the shows starts and why opinions are often split amongst fans.